dgaydukov/cert-spring5/files/spring5.md

 * You should add `BasicAuthenticationFilter` to chain of filters by adding `httpBasic()` to `HttpSecurity`
 * You should return `UserDetails` with valid username/password and spring will compare it with username/password form basic auth (extracted by `BasicAuthenticationFilter`)
 * You should use `@AuthenticationPrincipal` to populate `UserDetails` object
-* You can check app by calling `curl -u admin:admin localhost:8080/api/info`
 ```java
 import java.util.List;
 import org.springframework.boot.SpringApplication;